 Chip Neville, MFA - Artist/Musician

-I am a digital media academic with a rich creative practice in both traditional and digital medium.
-I have been teaching at the college level for over twenty years and am active in the local art and music scenes.
-I am involved in visual, and auditory creative medium, in support of my professional and academic interests.
-I have an established record of success in both areas.
+I am a digital media professional and academic with a rich and diverse creative practice.
+I am classically trained in both the visula arts and music.
+I have been teaching graphic design and digital audio at the college level for lmost twenty years, and have a 35 year professional career in the graphic design industry.
+My personal work is both visual, and auditory creative medium, in support of my diverse interests.
+I have a well established record of success in these areas.

-Chip Neville is a new media artist working both traditional and electronic mediums including but not limited to, music, animation, video, installation, and performance.
+Chip Neville is a new media artist working both traditional and electronic mediums including, music, animation, video, installation, and performance.
 His work covers a diverse set of topics ranging from humor to politics with an emphasis on local environmental issues.

 Chip has worked for over 30 years as an Art Director, illustrator and graphic designer producing work for both public and private employers.
 Most notably he was art Director, and primary illustrator for more than twenty internationally published, award winning children’s books.